<Updated 20 January 2022>

 For our Schools:

-- Do our best to mitigate risks to ensure safety.
+- Maintain risk assessments and do our best to mitigate risks to ensure safety.

 - Continue to provide exceptional education for our learners, and support the emotional wellbeing of our learners, families, and staff.